 Global Governance and Human Security, PhD

-In addition to the program coursework, research, and collaboration opportunities, students have the opportunity to participate in the activities of two centers within the McCormack Graduate School of Policy and Global Studies – The Center for Governance and Sustainability and The Center for Peace, Democracy, and Development.
+In addition to the program coursework, research, and collaboration opportunities, students have the opportunity to participate in the activities of two centers within Department of Conflict Resolution, Human Security, and Global Governance – the Center for Governance and Sustainability and the Center for Peace, Democracy, and Development.

 The doctoral program in Global Governance and Human Security is one of four doctoral programs at UMass Boston collaborating in the Coasts and Communities IGERT Fellowship Program.
 Sponsored by the National Science Foundation as part of its prestigious Integrative Graduate Education and Research Training (IGERT) program, Coasts and Communities will train a new kind of environmental problem solver, one able to think and act across disciplinary and geographic boundaries and to develop and implement sustainable solutions to pressing environmental problems facing coasts and communities.
 Students accepted into the Global Governance doctoral program must file a separate application to participate as a fellow in the Coasts and Communities program.
 For additional information on the IGERT program requirements and admission procedures visit the IGERT's website or contact IGERT@umb.edu.